Who Remembers Me?

 When I dwell on God’s truths about his lavish love for me, that I am his child, that He knows and cares about every aspect of my life, I find my satisfaction in Christ.
 I am known and seen.
 I do not have to wait for someone else to affirm my worthiness.
 And neither do you.
 From that place of fullness I was equipped to initiate and offer connection to others around me.

 You are not forgotten.
 God never forgets you.
-Click To Tweet
+Share on XYou are not forgotten.
+God never forgets you.

 God sees you and knows the hurts and hopes of your heart.
 When God remembers, it isn’t just a thought in the air.
 God remembers by taking action and intervening.
 That action doesn’t always look like what we want or predict, but for those in Christ, He is working all things together for our good, even when it doesn’t feel like it.